 We got to watch each other grow as we explored freestyle prompts, bared our souls, exorcised demons at the end of a hard day, and took risks in our dance every week.

-- Everyone writing adjectives and descriptors on slips of paper, picking out three at random, and embodying those feelings in your dance
+- Everyone writing adjectives and descriptors on slips of paper, picking out three at random, and embodying those feelings in their dance

 - Stripping or even reverse stripping (putting on layers of clothes)